braunmagrin/braunmagrin.github.io/content/pages/about.md

 Blog
 ====
-This blog is going to be about a lot of stuff.
+This blog is going to be about a lot of stuff, but mainly Data Science.
 You can have a look at the [blog's first post]({filename}/2016-07-11_paulo-freire-responsibility-and-data-science.md), which explains why I've created it.